yury-lysogorskiy/lammps/doc/src/variable.rst

 ave/time <fix_ave_time>` command).
 Variables of style *vector* store a formula which produces a vector of such values which can be used as input to various averaging fixes, or elements of which can be part of thermodynamic output.

-Variables of style *atom* store a formula which when evaluated produces one numeric value per atom which can be output to a dump file (see the :doc:`dump custom <dump>` command) or used as input to an averaging fix (see the :doc:`fix ave/chunk
-<fix_ave_chunk>` and :doc:`fix ave/atom <fix_ave_atom>` commands).
+Variables of style *atom* store a formula which when evaluated produces one numeric value per atom which can be output to a dump file (see the :doc:`dump custom <dump>` command) or used as input to an averaging fix (see the :doc:`fix ave/chunk <fix_ave_chunk>` and :doc:`fix ave/atom <fix_ave_atom>` commands).
 Variables of style *atomfile* can be used anywhere in an input script that atom-style variables are used; they get their per-atom values from a file rather than from a formula.

-Variables of style *python* can be hooked to Python functions using code you provide, so that the variable gets its value from the evaluation of the Python code.
+Variables of style *python* can be hooked to Python functions using Python code you provide, so that the variable gets its value from the evaluation of the Python code.
 Variables of style *internal* are used by a few commands which set their value directly.

 .. note::